Javaeater/Zendesk-Coding-Challange-2021/README.md

 Run ```Python -m test_functions.py```

-Follow all instructions written in white text.
+Follow all instructions written at beginning of text.

 ## How it Works
 ``` Menus.py ``` Contains functions to create text and menu displays.